-The Initial Portfolio Assets comprise two power transmission projects located across four states of India.
+The Initial Portfolio Assets comprise two power transmission projects located across four states in India.
 These projects comprise eight EHV Overhead Power transmission lines, comprising of six 765 kV transmission lines and two 400 kV transmission lines, with a total circuit length of approximately 1,936 ckms, and two sub-stations with 6,000 MVA of transformation capacity.
 Each of the Initial Portfolio Assets has in place long-term TSAs of 35 years from the scheduled commercial operation date of the relevant Initial Portfolio Asset.
 The TSAs have a contract term of 35 years from the scheduled commercial operation date, after which we can apply to CERC for renewal if not unilaterally extended by CERC.

 |Project Name||Transmission line / sub-station||Configuration||Route length

 |Bhopal Dhule Transmission Company Limited||Bhopal - Indore||765 kV S/C transmission line||176||March 31, 2049|

 |Dhule - Aurangabad||765 kV S/C transmission line||192|

 |Dhule - Vadodara||765 kV S/C transmission line||263|

 |Bhopal - Jabalpur||765 kV S/C transmission line||260|